theSalted/DeepLearningNB/README.md

 ### Google Colab
 If you want to run these notebooks on Google Colab.
 Simply fork this repo, go to `File` -> `Open notebook` -> `Github` and paste url to your fork and select the proper notebook.
 Colab come with most of dependencies installed so you shouldn't be needing to install yourself.

+Or you can use colab's terminal and clone the repository.

 ## The Table of Contents
 1. MNIST
 2. KerasTensorFlow